ga-wdi-exercises/checkpoint-express-mongoose-short/readme.md

 * You will need to use `app.use(bodyParser.json())` in addition to the way you use bodyParser to process form submissions
 * If your tests don't exit, try hitting `ctrl-c`.

-### When you are finished
-Commit your work, push to GitHub and make a Pull Request.
+## Submission

+Fork this repository and clone your fork locally.
+Commit as you go.
+When you are finished, push to GitHub.

+**Wait until the end of the hour to make your Pull Request**